thereeceshow/Resources/unused projects/laravel gallery.md

 Have fun with this assignment.
 It's very similar to what we've done before, so you have plenty of code examples to use for inspiration.
-Pick a theme that you enjoy, and make a beautiful gallery full of interesting exhibits. :grinning:
+Pick a theme that you enjoy, and make a beautiful gallery full of interesting exhibits. :smile: